-Blackened Ribs with Caramelized Carrots
+Blackened Ribs and Caramelized Carrots (made on a sheet pan!)

 This post may contain affiliate links.
 Please read our disclosure policy.